Skip to main content

 Are there any additional fees when applying for a Thailand visa from Dubai?

-Yes.
-Tourist visa applicants should budget for: passport photos (AED 20-35), bank statement fees (AED 25-50), travel to the Thai Embassy in Abu Dhabi and back (AED 100-500 depending on transport), and optionally travel insurance (AED 50-150). eVOA applicants have minimal additional costs, mainly a potential currency conversion markup of 1-3% on the USD 35 fee.
+Yes, but they are minimal now that applications are online.
+Tourist e-Visa applicants should budget for passport photos (AED 20-35), bank statement fees (AED 25-50), and optionally travel insurance (AED 50-150).
+Since 1 January 2025 the tourist visa is applied for online via thaievisa.go.th, so there is no Abu Dhabi embassy trip to budget for. eVOA/VOA applicants have minimal additional costs, mainly a potential currency conversion markup of 1-3% on the fee.

 Need Expert Visa Assistance?